 Being ready for a disaster has never been more critical than now.
 With recent severe weather and flooding, everyone needs to realize How important it is to plan for the worst and pray for the best.
 Many times it has Been Said "that would never happen here! " we believe, it is not a matter of if, but a matter of when.

-Who would have thought an F5 Tornado would wipe out half of a town in rural Iowa, or an Entire rural town in Kansas?
-No one thought we would see floods as we did in 1993 for At least another 100 years, and in 2008 we hit the 500-year flood mark and Went on to top That flood in 2010.
+Who would have thought an EF5 Tornado would wipe out half of a town in rural Iowa, or an entire rural town in Kansas?
+No one thought we would see floods as we did in 1993 for at least another 100 years, and in 2008 we hit the 500-year flood mark and went on to top that flood in 2010.

 Preparedness is a crucial part of the recovery for you and your loved ones.
 Please take the time to review this page and visit the links provided to see what you can do to better prepare for it.

 Feel free to contact us with any emergency or disaster preparedness questions you may have.
 If we don't have an answer or a solution we will work with our community and state partners to get one for you!

 We want everyone to be prepared for when an emergency strikes, are you ready?
 Do you want to learn CPR?
 Want to learn more about first aid training?
 Mahaska County Emergency Management has certified instructors that can help you achieve that goal.
 We utilize the American Heart Association standards and can teach you to make the difference between life and death.